|

 bolded title.
 You can scan over these and only read those areas that

-interest you, or are relevant to your needs, skipping over those areas you
+interest you, or may be relevant to your needs, skipping over those areas you

 are already well acquainted with.